Table of Contents

 Plant oils like citronella, neem, and peppermint act as natural bug deterrents without harsh chemicals.

-Whether you’re growing tomatoes or tulips or just trying to enjoy a gnat-free living room, planting smart is your secret weapon.
-Mix beauty with function by adding some herbs that keep bugs away from your vegetable garden or any other protective plants that you fancy.
+🔍 Whether you’re growing tomatoes or tulips or just trying to enjoy a gnat-free living room, planting smart is your secret weapon.
 And if you’re not sure where to start, PlantIn has your back.
 Use it to identify what’s eating your greens, set watering reminders, and learn which plants will help defend your space naturally.

-Have you tried using any of these bug-repelling greenies in your garden?
+Have you tried using any of these bug-repelling plants for your garden?
 Share your favorite garden combos in the comments!
-We’d love to hear what has worked best for your pest challenges.
+We’d love to hear what has worked best for your pest challenges. 🪲